VicD1999/tsf/README.md

 # TO DO

 - Data From WF 1 and 2

 - Log the time series to avoid skew distribution

-- GRU model
+- GRU model OK

-- BRC/ nBRC model
+- BRC/ nBRC model OK

-- Make main.py to train the model
+- Make main.py to train the model OK

-- checkpoint / save model
+- checkpoint / save model OK

 - Train model

 - Transformers